While the average Shopify conversion rate stands at about 1.3%, there’s a lot you can do to incrementally push it upwards.

 NAVIGATION

-1. Make it easy to act
+1. Make it compelling to explore

 Do you know why this Shopify page from Death Wish Coffee works so well?